 Using the MAD language with extensions, OPAL is derived from MAD9P and is based on the CLASSIC [1] class library, which was started in 1995 by an international collaboration.
 IPPL (Independent Parallel Particle Layer) is the framework which provides parallel particles and fields using data parallel approach.
-IPPL was inspired by the POOMA [5].
+IPPL was inspired by the POOMA [6].

-OPAL-t can be used to model guns, injectors, ERLs and complete XFELs excluding the undulator.
+OPAL-t can be used to model guns, injectors, ERLs and complete XFELs.